brianhuynh2021/python_leetcode/coding_challenge/coding_log.md

     ### 🧠 Tiny Habit:
     > ❝ Don’t push `i` until you’ve popped all taller bars.
     > The right boundary (`i`) defines the end of extension for shorter bars. ❞

+🗓️ 2025-08-07 (Thu)
+✅ Problem: Next greater element
+🧠 Idea:
+   🙇 Brute-force approach:
+   - We use 2 for loops (i, j) if any value at index j > than value at i ==> Update result at that postion is value of index j
+   🙇 Optimized approach:
+   - use stack[] to keep index of greater element if there is any